NaijaknowhowNaijaknowhowNaijaknowhow

 The Benefit of Using A Domiciliary Account in Nigeria

-One of the benefits of having a domiciliary account in Nigeria is the fact that you won’t be affected by the spending restriction that has been inflicted on normal Naira Debit Accounts.
-This restriction means that you can no longer use your Naira card to pay for any dollar-billed transactions locally or internationally).
+One of the benefits of having a domiciliary account in Nigeria is the fact that you won’t be affected by the spending restriction that has been inflicted on normal naira debit accounts.
+This restriction means that you can no longer use your Naira card to pay for any dollar-billed transactions locally or internationally.
 Also, having a domiciliary account in Nigeria allows you to earn more and receive international payments from individuals and businesses.
 Not to mention, it allows you to purchase anywhere online with the card attached to your domiciliary account.

 You can have a domiciliary account in commercial banks and in some digital banking apps, which will let you open a virtual domiciliary account and also give you a Virtual Dollar Card to use online.
-Although, you’ll still have to go through the same process of funding your commercial and digital domiciliary account.
+Although, you’ll still have to go through the same process of funding your commercial and digital domiciliary accounts.
 That being said, here’s how to get your domiciliary account funded in Nigeria.

-Steps to Fund Your Domiciliary Account In Nigeria
+Steps to Fund Your Domiciliary Account

-Funding your domiciliary account with physical cash:
+Funding with physical cash:

 Step 1: Get physical cash